5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 		- `BrcmFirmwareData.kext` is used for injecting firmwares for Broadcom devices.
 Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but needs to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
 		- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the the Brcm Kexts and add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!

+8. **Kernel Section**
+	- **Kernel/Patch**: If you have an [HDD caddy](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/37#issuecomment-1509840983) for the DVD drive bay, you can add this [kernel patch](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/blob/main/Additional_Files/SATA_Hotplug.plist) to your config to enable SATA hot plugging.
-8. **Kernel/Quirks**: If you are using the 1vyrain BIOS for the T530, CFG Lock will be disabled (not the case when using the T430 version, btw).
+	- **Kernel/Quirks**: If you are using the 1vyrain BIOS for the T530, CFG Lock will be disabled (not the case when using the T430 version, btw).
 In this case, you can disable the `AppleCpuPmCfgLock` Quirk.
 To figure out if the MSR 0xE2 register is unlocked, add `ControlMsrE2.efi` to `EFI/OC/Tools` and your config.plist (under `Misc/Tools`) and run it from the BootPicker.

 9. **Alternative/Optional Kexts**:
 	- **AppleIntelCPUPowerManagement** and **AppleIntelCPUPowerManagementClient** kexts from [**OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc) &rarr; Needed to re-enable ACPI CPU Power Management on macOS Ventura.
 If your CFG Lock is not disabled in BIOS, you need to disable these kexts and force-enable XCPM support instead